 Have you been tracing your family tree and wondered what these old designs are about?
 If you are like me then you’ve been probably been wondering what is coat arms

-You may also have asked what does it all mean and is there actually any meaning at all behind them?
+You may also have asked what does it mean and is there any meaning at all behind them?

 More to the meaning!

-You may think that they identify just a family.
-But they can represent not only a surname but also a person, a corporation and even a country.
+You may think that they identify as just a family.
+But they can represent not only a surname but also a person, a corporation, and even a country.

-The term family crest is also synonymous with coat of arms, however these two are not the same.
+The term family crest is also synonymous with a coat of arms, however, these two are not the same.